capitalfuse/centos7_environment/README.md

 ```
 $ MAKE_TEMP=/tmp/$(mktemp -d) docker-compose -f docker-compose.flexisip.yml up -d
 ```
+---
 If you want to deploy on the production CentOS system, check the following dockerfiles

 `docker_files/lamp-c7`

 `docker_files/flexisip-c7`

+Implement the commands **COPY, RUN and ENV** lines in your Linux OS terminal.
+---

 ## 5. Set mariadb root password
 For login to phpmyadmin by "root" admin user, set password in mariadb console.